 - Chair will be reminded that the failure to report reflects badly on the department as a whole and may influence decisions to grant funds to other faculty in the department.

 - If a department shows a pattern of not submitting final reports, proposals from that department may (in extreme cases) be rejected for a period of (at most) two years.

 - Faculty members who fail to submit a final report within the designated period will not be eligible to receive funds again for a four year period after the report is finally submitted.

 Scholars' Week: Investigators who have received FRCAC funds are required to present their work during scholars' week in the form of an oral presentation.
-Scholars' week typically takes place in March of every year.
+Scholars Week takes place in the spring.
 Please see the university calendar for exact dates.